BioSig Technologies Inc. (BSGM): Skating on Thin Ice? We Know the Answer

 BSGM’s Market Performance

-BSGM stocks went up by 20.70% for the week, with a monthly drop of -2.91% and a quarterly performance of -37.50%, while its annual performance rate touched -67.43%.
-The volatility ratio for the week stands at 14.03% while the volatility levels for the past 30 days are set at 12.32% for BioSig Technologies Inc..
-The simple moving average for the period of the last 20 days is 12.45% for BSGM stocks with a simple moving average of -55.03% for the last 200 days.
+BSGM stocks went up by 50.62% for the week, with a monthly jump of 16.19% and a quarterly performance of -18.12%, while its annual performance rate touched -63.36%.
+The volatility ratio for the week stands at 16.76% while the volatility levels for the past 30 days are set at 13.44% for BioSig Technologies Inc..
+The simple moving average for the period of the last 20 days is 37.62% for BSGM stocks with a simple moving average of -44.53% for the last 200 days.

 Analysts’ Opinion of BSGM